-Apart from the defeat of the concept of spontaneous generation:
+Apart from the defeat of the concept of spontaneous generation Pasteur's contribution in microbiology included:

-- Pasteur's work led to an effective sterilisation method which involve holding juices and milk at 62.8OC (1450F) for 30 minutes known as Pasteurisation. - He discovered that alcoholic fermentation was catalysed by Living Yeast Cells. - He developed vaccines for the diseases anthrax, fowl cholera and rabies between 1880 and 1890. - As a result of his research on rabies, he became a legend and the French government built the Pasteur Institute in Paris in 1888.
-It was originally established as a clinical centre for treating rabies but is now a major biomedical research centre for antiserum and vaccine production. - He postulated the Germ Theory of Disease which states that microorganisms are the cause of infectious diseases. - Pasteur's work ushered in the Golden Age of Microbiology.
+- Pasteurization: an effective sterilization method which involve holding juices and milk at 62.8°C (145°F) for 30 minutes. - The discovery of the fact that, alcoholic fermentation was indeed a process catalyzed by yeast cells. - The development of vaccines for the control of anthrax, fowl cholera and rabies diseases between 1880 and 1890. - The establishment of Pasteur Institute in 1888 in Paris, in recognition of his research on rabies by the French government.
+It was originally established as a clinical centre for treating rabies, but is now a major biomedical research centre for antiserum and vaccine production. - He postulated the Germ Theory of Disease which states that microorganisms are the cause of infectious diseases. - His work ushered in the Golden Age of Microbiology.